-Spouse and dependant children over seven years of age who have been in continuous residence with you in Hong Kong for a minimum of seven years will 'piggyback' their applications on yours.
+Spouse and dependant children over seven years of age born overseas who have been in continuous residence with you in Hong Kong for a minimum of seven years will 'piggyback' their applications on yours.
+Children born in Hong Kong during your ord-nmaru residence will have their eligibility for a PHKID verified at the same time as their parents so long as applications are made at the same time.
 The presumption by the HKID is that your dependants will have been resident with you all throughout the 7 years but any further proof you can supply (such as school reports, fees invoices etc) will help tremendously.
 If your kids have spent time abroad in pursuit of a full time education their continuity of residence for visa purposes will not necessarily be broken but it helps greatly if they have maintained HKSAR dependant visa status throughout the time of their studies outside of Hong Kong.
 These privileges extend beyond the normal 18 years of age demarcation so long as the period of education was unbroken throughout and 'normal' residence in Hong Kong resumed immediately after the full time course of education overseas was completed.